gulpetl/gulp-etl-savestate/README.md

 POSSIBLE USE CASES FOR THIS PLUGIN WITH NEW ADDED FUNCTIONALITY:

-1. Incoming State Messages
+1. Incoming State Messages (DEPICTED BY USECASE1 IN GULPFILE)
     - It can save the incoming state messages (if it has a filename, no filename means no saving)
     - It can pass it back into the stream (if SaveInStream is true, if its false it will not pass it through)
-2. Generated State Messages
+2. Generated State Messages (DEPICTED BY USECASE2 IN GULPFILE)
     - It can do this (If it has bookmarkProp, if it does not have these, the functionality will be disabled)
     - It can pass it back into the stream (if SaveInStream is true, if its false it will not pass it through)